s9e/TextFormatter/docs/Cookbook/00_Getting_started/Basic_usage/Configuration/01_CustomBundle.md

 // Also, we want the output to be XHTML, not HTML
 $configurator->stylesheet->outputMethod = 'xml';

+// OPTIONAL: we use the PHP renderer instead of the default XSL renderer.
+//           It will create a new class file in the /tmp directory
+$configurator->setRendererGenerator('PHP', '/tmp');

 // Save the bundle to /tmp/Bundle.php
 $configurator->saveBundle('My\Bundle', '/tmp/Bundle.php');